samuraininja84/Thimble/README.md

 --------------------------------

-- Thats it!
+- That's it!
 You should now have a custom command system that can be easily added to the Yarn Spinner Dialogue Runner and logged in the Command Editor Window.
 - You can also freely modify the system to fit your needs.
-- Feel free to reach out to me if you have any questions, need help with the system, or are trying to add a new command.
+- Feel free to contact me if you have any questions, need help with the system, or are trying to add a new command.
 - I also plan to look into adding more features to the system to make it more robust and easier to use, such as:
 	- Adding the ability to set a method on a command from the inspector by picking them from a dropdown menu like with the UnityEvent system.
-- But for now, I hope you enjoy using the current system and find it useful for your Yarn Projects.
+- But for now, I hope you enjoy using the current system and find it helpful for your Yarn Projects.